Sprunth/TournamentScheduler/README.md

 ## Tournament Scheduler

-A library to easiily generate matchups for various types of tournament formats.
+A library to easily generate matchups for various types of tournament formats.

 ## Installation